ho600-ltd/book-for-import-django/docs/source/01part.rst

     def post_data(*args, **kw):
         """
-            How this function will be programmed?
+            How to program this function?
         """
         pass